hyperdefined/CobaltTester/README.md

 It loads a list of instances, then performs various tests to see if they work.
 It then calculates a score on how many tests were successful.
 You can see what tests it runs [here](https://github.com/hyperdefined/CobaltTester/blob/master/backend/tests.json).

-Load instances -> Make sure API/frontend exist -> Perform tests -> Output results to `web/index.md` -> Build site via Jekyll.
+Load instances -> Make sure API/frontend exist -> Perform tests -> Builds site if requested.

 ## Contributing
 The project contains 2 parts: